 There are so many varieties of beans and we like them all, at least all the ones we’ve tried.
 Beans are known as a mainstay of providing protein for the body.
 Keeping the body supplied with protein will stop dreaded food cravings.

-We usually plant at lest 4 kinds of beans.
+We usually plant at least 4 kinds of beans.
 Once the beans are up and it’s time, we plant pumpkins and butternut squash around them to form the group known as “the three sisters.”

 Me in our cucumber and squash patch a couple of years ago

 Spinach is probably my favorite green to grow in containers.
-The nutritional value of spinach makes it a super food.
+The nutritional value of spinach makes it a superfood.
 It’s low in calories while among the highest in vitamins, minerals, and phytonutrients.

 Spinach is an excellent source of vitamin K, A, C, B2, B6, magnesium, folate, manganese, iron, calcium, potassium, as well as protein.
-It’s a good source of fiber, omega-3, cooper and many more trace elements.
+It’s a good source of fiber, omega-3, copper, and many more trace elements.